GasStationManager/GasStationManager.github.io/_posts/2024-12-03-memoization1.markdown

 ---
 layout: post
-title:  "Proving Generic Memoization in Lean, and Teaching It to Sonnet (Part 1)"
+title:  "Proving Memoization in Lean, and Teaching It to Sonnet (Part 1)"
 date:   2024-12-3 07:30:00 +0000
 categories: AI
 ---